COVID-19: India’s doubling rate further improves to 10 days

 Coronavirus positive cases in India rises to 23,452; death toll at 723

-He said that the the full effects of the lockdown became evident from April 6 onwards and they will continue to be seen till mid-May.
+He said that the full effects of the lockdown became evident from April 6 onwards and they will continue to be seen till mid-May.

 He said that the decision to impose the lockdown down by Prime Minister Narendra Modi proved to be very timely and beneficial as shown by the change in growth trajectory of India's COVID-19 patients.
 The curve has begun to flatten.
 Had we not taken the decision of clamping the national wide lockdown, we would have had around one lakh cases by now as per a reasonable estimate.